 Every house has a story.
 Commission your House history research from an experienced professional historian with an international reputation and 30 years’ experience.
 Ian is able to cover all periods of house history.
-Projects have included a medieval deer park and its buildings, 16th-18th century cottages, an 18th-century coaching inn, a Georgian shipbuilder’s house, a Victorian villa and a 1920s cottage built for a famous writer.
+Projects have included a medieval deer park and its buildings, 16th-18th century cottages, an 18th-century coaching inn, a Georgian shipbuilder’s house, a Victorian carriage-house in a London mews and a 1920s cottage built for a famous writer.

 A House History can add to the interest and enjoyment of living in your home.
 It can also make a very special present for a family member, whatever your reason for wanting to understand more about the history of your house get in touch with Ian to discuss your project.

 House history report (pricing starts at £1495)